NebulaXaD/Pico_UD/README.md

 Aim to about 1A of feedback current, but you can go lower for longer pulses / cw (might get implemented later), this circuit is really sensitive on the input side and can lock onto the feedback with only couple of volts across the primary and 1:100 ct in my setup.

-Due to how i made the code handle phase shifting, if the angle goes over 180°, it will start to act really unpredictibly and be undstable so to counter that, the code currently only allows you to go up to 165-170° as a safety feature.
+Due to how i made the code handle phase shifting, if the angle goes over 180°, it will start to act really unpredictibly and be unstable so to counter that, the code currently only allows you to go up to 165-170° as a safety feature.
 Luckily the coil is at its highest frequency at the beginning so as the freq drops, the phase shift angle will too so you dont have to worry too much about arc detunning messing with the driver.

 The idea was to use a pico W to control everything, but to save on money in case i blow more of them i made the prototype with the basic pico and for the time being, theres an input to control it - it reads the duration of the 3.3v pulse and creates a ramp to match it, for example a 20ms pulse would mean 16ms rise and 4ms fall ramp. -This will be changed in the future.